hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/warehouse.rst

 4. **Edge Cases:** Add tests for empty inputs, boundary conditions, and other scenarios that are likely to be important.
 This example now has a basic example to show how to test a method that accepts potentially empty input.

 5. **Mocking External Dependencies:** The `@patch` decorator from `unittest.mock` is crucial for testing interactions with files or other external resources that your code interacts with.
-The example `test_method_with_file_paths` demonstrates how to mock the `open` function, which allows you to control what the file contains for testing.
+The example `test_method_with_file_paths` demonStartes how to mock the `open` function, which allows you to control what the file contains for testing.

 **Before Running:**